 Livingston Senior/Community Center – 204 Hillside Avenue, Livingston, NJ 07039

 (732) 235-8100 x248

 Unable to donate blood?
 Here’s how you can help

-SleevesUp Virtual Blood Drives: Create your own online campaign to honor a loved one or a cause that is dear to your heart.
+SleevesUp Virtual Blood Drives: Create an online campaign.
 Promote your campaign to friends and your community and watch as individuals pledge to donate on your cause’s behalf.

-Volunteer at a blood drive: Make an impact while learning new skills, meeting new people in your community, and doing good by helping organizations like the American Red Cross, who run almost entirely on the goodwill of local volunteers.
+Volunteer at a Blood Drive: Make an impact while learning new skills, meeting new people in your community, and doing good by helping organizations like the American Red Cross, which run almost entirely on the goodwill of local volunteers.

 Make a financial donation: It is easy to make a financial contribution to Disaster Relief, your Local Red Cross, or “where it is needed most,” with the click of a mouse.